lnishan/awesome-competitive-programming/README.md

 - [Data Structures and Algorithms - CodeChef Discuss](https://discuss.codechef.com/questions/48877/data-structures-and-algorithms)
 A very complete list of competitive programming resources.
 A must-have in your browser bookmark.
 - [hkirat/awesome-competitive-coding](https://github.com/hkirat/awesome-competitive-coding)
-A curated list of awesome resources classified by problem topics.
-It includes great materials and problems for each respective topic.
-It is also featured on the official awesome list.
+This list collected materials for some relevant topics in competitive programming.

 #### Articles
 Sites with awesome articles.